VolkerSiep/Json2VBA/README.md

 # Json2VBA
-A fast json parser for VBA
+A fast and ruthless json parser for VBA

 ## What is this, another json parser?
 Despite what everybody says, I had a hard time finding a json parser in VBA for Excel that suits my needs.
 Sure, there is the famous VBA-JSON by Tim Hall (https://github.com/VBA-tools/VBA-JSON), but though being complete and a good library, it turned out to cause a noticable performance impact for my applications.
 Then there is VBA-JSON-parser by omegastripes (https://github.com/omegastripes/VBA-JSON-parser) with a lot of nice additional functionality, but while I'm really a fan of copyleft software, I'm also needing this for development within the industry I work, so at least in this case, I cannot use components licensed as GPLv3.